m-anagn/PS-Scoring/README.md

 ```
 ## PLAAC

 Let's start with PLAAC!
 PLAAC (Prion-Like Amino Acid Composition) analyzes protein sequences to identify candidate prion-like domains (PLDs) using a hidden Markov model (HMM) based on compositional     similarity to known prions.
-First, we need to move in the directory.
+First, we need to move into the directory.

 ```
  cd /home/s.../PS/PSPA/PL/cli